nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

 PlopRotTemp
 ++++++++++++

-To continue using PlopRotTemp, you do not need to make any changes to your YAML file, unless you want to select a specific solvent:
+To continue using PlopRotTemp, you do not need to make any changes to your YAML file, previously existing flags are still
+available:

+    - **gridres**: Resolution of the rotamers when sampling them by the Side Chain prediction algorithm.
+Default=10 degrees

+    - **core**: List of PDB atom names that will be included as part of the rigid core.
+In case it is not specified, the algorithm will pick up a set of non-rotatable atoms centered in the molecular structure.
+Default=None

+    - **exclude_terminal_rotamers**: Exclude terminal rotamers during parametrization of non standard molecules if they belong to a small terminal group.
+Default=True

+    - **mae_lig**: External MAE file with quantum charges generated with Schrödinger suite.
+When supplied, any charge calculated internally in the platform will be replaced by the charges from this file.
+Default=None

+    - **maxtorsion**: Maximum number of rotamers per flexible side chain.
+Default=4

+    - **n**: Maximum number of flexible side chains in a molecule.
+Default=None

 ..  code-block:: yaml

     solvent: "OBC"
+    maxtorsion: 4
+    n: 5
+    mae_lig: "/home/dsoler/lig.mae"
+    gridres: 10

 Peleffy
 ++++++++++